-Section A1-109.
+Section A-1-109.
 General Obligation Bonds.

 For the purpose of financing and carrying out of an urban renewal project and related activities, the municipality may issue and sell its general obligation bonds.
-Any bonds issued by the municipality pursuant to this section shall be issued in the manner and within the limitation prescribed by applicable law for the issuance and authorizations of general obligation bonds by such municipality, and also within such limitations as shall be determined by said municipality.
+Any bonds issued by the municipality pursuant to this section shall be issued in the manner and within the limitation prescribed by applicable law for the issuance and authorizations of general obligation bonds by such municipality, and also within such limitations as shall be determined by said municipality, and also within such limitations as shall be determined by said municipality.